Ischemic ulcers - self-care

 Arterial ulcers - self-care; Arterial insufficiency ulcer self-care; Ischemic wounds - self-care; Peripheral artery disease - ulcer; Peripheral vascular disease - ulcer; PVD - ulcer; PAD - ulcer

-- Clogged arteries prevent a healthy supply of blood from flowing to the legs.
+- Narrowed arteries prevent a healthy supply of blood from flowing to the legs.
 This means that the tissues in your legs do not get enough nutrients and oxygen.

 - The lack of nutrients causes cells to die, damaging the tissue.

 - Damaged tissue that does not get enough blood flow also tends to heal more slowly.

 Conditions in which the skin becomes inflamed and fluid builds up in the legs can also cause ischemic ulcers.

 People with poor blood flow often also have nerve damage or foot ulcers from diabetes.
 Nerve damage makes it harder to feel an area in the shoe that rubs and causes a sore.
 Once a sore forms, poor blood flow makes it harder for the sore to heal.

 Symptoms of ischemic ulcers include:

 - Wounds may appear on legs, ankles, toes, and between toes.

 - Dark red, yellow, gray, or black sores.